Best Auto Loan Rates in March 2025

 Loan amount: Unless you’re buying a luxury car, you probably won’t need to worry about maximum loan amounts.
 But if you want to finance a cheaper used car, not all lenders can accommodate.
 Most auto loan amounts start at several thousand dollars.

-Fees: Buying a car can come with mandatory fees, such as taxes, titling and registration.
+Fees: Buying a car can come with mandatory fees, like taxes, titling and registration.
 Some dealer fees are optional, like those associated with protection packages and extended warranties.
 Always ask for the out-the-door price, and don’t be afraid to turn down options that you aren’t interested in.

-Unique features: Outside of cheap rates, think about what is important to you in an auto loan.
-Perhaps you prefer to pay by using a mobile app.
-Or maybe you need some help with car shopping and are interested in a car-buying service.
-Then, seek out lenders that offer those perks.
+Unique features: Outside of cheap rates, think about what’s important to you in an auto loan.
+Perhaps you prefer to pay by using a mobile app, or maybe you need some help with car shopping and are interested in a car-buying service.
+Seek out lenders that offer those perks.

 How we chose our picks for best auto loans